mhausenblas/container-networking/README.md

   - Inter-pod networking
   - Ingress and egress

-Further reading, tools and videos are available via the [references](references.md) section.
+Further reading, tools and videos are available via the [references](references.md) section here as well as via the [container networking references](http://mhausenblas.info/cn-ref/) site.